 - Source (Ad-hoc only, required): The agent that will conduct the test.

 - Destination (Ad-hoc only, required): The IP address or hostname of the remote device.

-- Count (required): This number tells the agent how many ICMP echo-request packets it should before exiting.
+- Count (Ad-hoc only): This number tells the Agent how many ICMP echo-request packets it should before exiting.
 The default value is 10.

 - Interval (required): The inter-packet leave, or time in seconds interceding between two consecutive ICMP echo-request packets.
 The default value is 1 second.

 - Timeout per datapoint (required): The number of seconds that the Agent will wait for a ICMP echo-reply before declaring that datapoint as failed.
 The default value is 5 seconds.

 - Test Type: Choose between ICMP (default) and TCP.
 The TCP ping test enables NetBeez Agents to verify availability and performance of TCP/IP services.
 If you select TCP: